CraneSoftwrights/board-baseball/en/build.md

 - a 3-dimensional box with six layers of 1/8"-3mm material creating a storage compartment, and
   - <a href="../shared/box1.jpg"><img alt="" src="../shared/box1.jpg" style="height:300px"/></a> <a href="../shared/box2.jpg"><img alt="" src="../shared/box2.jpg" style="height:300px"/></a>
-- a single-board (of any thickness) with information on both sides
+- a single board (of any thickness) with information on both sides
   - <a href="../shared/sbf.jpg"><img alt="" src="../shared/sbf.jpg" style="height:300px"/></a> <a href="../shared/sbb.jpg"><img alt="" src="../shared/sbb.jpg" style="height:300px"/></a>
-- a double-board (of any total thickness) with information on both sides
+- a double board (of any total thickness) with information on both sides identical to the single board except that the backing has no peg or cradle holes

 In the shared/ directory are paper resources (A4 or US-letter) to be used with a foam or styrofoam backing and dress pins: